 Anna is a leader at her high school where she is the president of the Key Club and her senior class.
 Anna also takes college courses and participates in her school’s drama program.
 Whether in the classroom, on stage at an American Heart Association function or in her school’s auditorium, Anna is enthusiastic and positive every day as she believes each day provides her with opportunities to honor her organ donor.

-RSF congratulates Anna as being named a finalist in the 2018 Richie's Spirit Foundation College Scholarship Program.
+RSF congratulates Anna as being named the First Place winner of the 2018 Richie's Spirit Foundation College Scholarship Program.

 Brittany Kline-Hartman’s childhood in Medina, Ohio was not easy.
 Her mother was an addict and spent most of Brittany’s childhood in and out of prison as she attempted to overcome her demons.
 Unfortunately, Brittany would soon face her own.
 At eleven years old, Brittany was diagnosed with an inoperable brain tumor.
 Fortunately, a year later, she secured the final spot in an experimental drug program for children with brain tumors.
 However, this experience was a lot for a child to bear.